obfuscurity/tasseo/README.md

 ## Overview

-Tasseo is a lightweight, easily configurable, real-time dashboard for Graphite events.
+Tasseo is a lightweight, easily configurable, near-realtime dashboard for Graphite events.
 Charts are refreshed every two seconds and provide a heads-up view of the most current value.

 The default behavior is designed for a Carbon retention policy with a 1-second resolution for at least 5 minutes, although this can be modified within the dashboard and metric attributes.